jshuhnow/AI-Study/paper_summary/NIN.md

 f_{i,j,k}^n = \max_m({w_{k_m}}^Tx_{i,j})
 $$

-* mlpconv layer differes from maxout layer in that the convex function approximator is replaced by a universal function approximator.
+* mlpconv layer differs from maxout layer in that the convex function approximator is replaced by a universal function approximator.

 ## 3.2 Global Average Pooling
 * Replaces FC layers in CNN